tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/reset-indexer.md

   - "zh-tw"
 ---
 # Reset Indexer (Azure Cognitive Search REST API)
-  The **Reset Indexer** operation resets the change tracking state associated with the indexer.
-For data sources that have change tracking enabled, this API allows you to trigger a full rebuild of a search index (for example, if your data source schema has changed), or to change the data change detection policy indicated in the data source object associated with the indexer.
+  The **Reset Indexer** operation resets the change tracking state of indexed documents so that you can rebuild the index from scratch on the next run.
+A reset might be required if the data source schema has changed, or if you are modifying the change detection policy.
 For information about change tracking state, see [Create Data Source &#40;Azure Cognitive Search REST API&#41;](create-data-source.md).

 ```http
     POST https://[service name].search.windows.net/indexers/[indexer name]/reset?api-version=[api-version]